 If you are starting from scratch, the answer is easy—purchase Go Direct sensors.
 These will connect directly to Chromebooks by Bluetooth or USB.

 If your school is like most, you probably already have at least some Vernier sensors.
 If so, and they are still in working order, you may already have the hardware you need to switch to Chromebooks.
-If not, you will have to decide whether you want to invest in new interfaces, such as LabQuest Mini (LQ-MINI) or LabQuest 3 (LABQ3), that will allow your students to use existing sensors with Chromebooks or start over with Go Direct sensors.
+If not, you will most likely need to invest in new interfaces, such as LabQuest Mini (LQ-MINI) or LabQuest 3 (LABQ3), that will allow your students to use existing sensors with Chromebooks.
+Or, you may choose to replace the older sensors and transition to our Go Direct sensors.
 The number of existing sensors and their age are both important factors to consider in the decision.
 Additional information to help you decide is below.

 Sensors

 The biggest part of a school’s investment is usually in the sensors themselves.
-Good news—most sensors manufactured after the year 2002 are Chromebook-compatible as long as you have a compatible interface.
+Good news—most sensors manufactured after 2003 are Chromebook-compatible as long as you have a compatible interface.

-2871-gdx.png Yes Go Direct sensors have both USB and Bluetooth built in
+Yes Go Direct sensors can connect either by USB and with a wireless Bluetooth connection.

-2871-bta-connector.gif BTA sensors Yes The sensor needs to connect to the Chromebook though an interface (see below)
+Yes Analog sensors with BTA connectors need to connect to the Chromebook though an interface (see below).

 Interfaces

-Interfaces are used to connect sensors to a device, or, in the case of LabQuest 2 or LabQuest 3, it is the device itself.
+Interfaces are used to connect wired (BTA or BTD) sensors to a device such as a Chromebooks.
 Most USB interfaces work with Chromebooks.

-2871-go-link.jpg Go!Link Yes This is the most cost-effective interface for connecting BTA sensors.
-Not compatible with microphones, photogates, and many physics sensors.
-See full list of compatible sensors at: What sensors do not work with Go!Link?
+Yes Go!Link (GO-LINK) is the least expensive interface for connecting most analog (BTA) sensors.
+Not compatible or recommended with all sensors.
+See, What sensors do not work with Go!Link?

-Others No We made several other interfaces over the years, including ULIs, Serial Boxes, MPLIs and more.
-Older interfaces (not pictured here) are not compatible with Chromebooks.
+Other No ULIs, Serial Boxes, MPLIs and other older interfaces are not compatible with Chromebooks.
+(Discontinued)

 Software